Social Justice meetings are on the second Sunday of the month at 12:00 p.m. after the coffee hour following the Sunday service.

-Social Justice Sundays – The 3nd Sunday of the month is Social Justice Sunday at UUCD.
-We donate the collection plate (not including pledges) selected charity.
+Social Justice Sundays – Prior to the pandemic, the 3rd Sunday of the month was Social Justice Sunday at UUCD.
+We donated the collection plate (not including pledges) to a selected charity.
 All organizations which receive our donations are local to Kent County and are in alignment with UUA’s suggestions to make our social justice action proximate to those most in need.
-Our primary focus for 2018 and 2019 has been to assist with the re-entry process for those incarcerated for many years.

 The Dover Interfaith Men’s Shelter (DIMH) – The first Monday of each month UUCD members prepare and serve dinner at the Dover Interfaith Men’s Home (DIMH).
 Prior to the meal, we gather and listen as some residents share joys and concerns.
 After serving, we join them for dinner.
 Kitchen clean-up is the responsibility of the residents.
 Those of us who have been part of this experience return to help because we realize we are gaining as much or more than we are giving.
 Each month, one person serves as “head chef,” and is responsible for planning the menu and gathering all necessary ingredients.
 If you would like to serve as head chef, contact Sara Russell.